samvera-labs/uri_selection_wg/ISSUE_TEMPLATE.md

 ## Label
 (REQUIRED - a descriptive label)

+## Definition
+(REQUIRED - provide a definition for the term)

 ## Comment
-(REQUIRED - provide a layperson's description of the term
+(OPTIONAL - provide any further description or comment for the term)

 ## Type
 (REQUIRED - put an 'x' within the square brackets)